Check out these upcoming shows and releases from local bands including ConvoTronics, Martyr For Madison and more.

 You don’t have to like the Moonshine Bandits, or their music.
 In fact, you can downright hate it if you want.
 But any logical person that values hard work and a devotion to a craft has no choice but to respect the Los Banos, Calif.-based country rap/rock group.
 Since 2003, the Moonshine Bandits, consisting of Dusty “Tex” Dahlgren and Brett “Bird” Brooks, has zigzagged around the country, slinging their unique brand of country hip-hop and picking up fans one by one.

 Check out these local shows and releases in September.

 Every one of Frank Turner’s live shows means as much to him as the one before.
 In fact, the British folk singer-songwriter has kept a running tally of all the shows he’s ever played, and he’ll hit 1,966 when performing in Kalamazoo on Oct.
 1.

-This is a collaboration among WYCE, AMI Jukeboxes and Revue.
-Play this mix as a playlist on AMI Jukeboxes, read about it in Revue, and stream it on wyce.org!
-From Grand Rapids, Michigan to the world.
-This month: new music from The Strokes, Beck, DJ Shadow, Paul Simon, Case/Lang/Viers, Peter Bjorn & John and more.
+This is a sonic collaboration among Revue, WYCE and AMI Jukeboxes.
+Play this mix as a playlist on AMI Jukeboxes, read about it here every month and stream it on wyce.org.
+From Grand Rapids, to the world!
+Each of the bands featured will be performing in Grand Rapids during September.
+Go see them!

 © 2018 Revue and Revue Holding Company